tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 TigerBeetle is designed to be a part of a larger data processing system.
 What happens outside of TigerBeetle is as important as what's inside:

-- Each transfer carries an end-to-end idempotency key: a unique 128 bit ID generated and persisted by the end application (e.g. a mobile phone or a website).
+- Each transfer carries an end-to-end idempotency key: a unique 128-bit ID generated and persisted by the end application (e.g. a mobile phone or a website).
 - Applications do not submit transfers to TigerBeetle directly, going instead through an API gateway.